Climate

 Kingston flooding (Photo: Hudson River Museum)

 The effects of climate change are already evident here in the Hudson Valley.
-We are actively working to lessen the magnitude of its impacts through conservation, planning, policy and awareness.
+Scenic Hudson actively works to lessen the magnitude of these impacts through conservation, planning, policy, and awareness.
 We’re also generating and sharing science-based best practices that will help communities become more resilient to what’s ahead.

-Working with other stakeholders throughout the region, we are developing groundbreaking tools, strategies and initiatives to:
+Working with partners and community members throughout the region, we are developing groundbreaking tools, strategies, and initiatives to:

-• Protect lands that make habitats more resilient to rising sea levels and other climate impacts
+• Protect lands that make habitats more resilient to rising sea levels and increasing temperatures, and less predictable rainfall

-• Promote renewable energy that avoids or mitigates impacts to natural, scenic and historic assets
+• Promote renewable energy that avoids or reduces impacts to natural, areas, beautiful landscapes, and culturally significant sites

-• Support and encourage farmers’ use of climate-smart agricultural practices
+• Support and encourage use of regenerative farming practices for a more resilient food system

-• Help riverfront communities prepare for rising sea levels and more frequent flooding
+• Help Hudson Valley communities prepare for rising sea levels, extreme weather, and more frequent flooding

-Our goal is to work toward a future that balances and reduces risks to people, property and nature and holds the promise of secure, thriving riverfront communities within a vibrant, healthy ecosystem.
+Our goal is to work toward a future that balances and reduces risks to people, lands, and nature and holds the promise of secure, thriving riverfront communities within a vibrant, healthy ecosystem.

 Flooding at Hudson River Maritime Museum, Kingston, New York